 Can we forge new connections with the past or are these moments lost forever?
-To engage with this question, I began by projecting a video of my former partner and I having sex.
+To engage with this question, I began by projecting a video of a former partner and I having sex.
 My body acted as a screen for this encounter, causing my image to exist simultaneously in the past, present, and future.
-It is, however, disconnected from each.
+It is, however, disconnected from each temporal point.
 I try to return my hands to familiar places, to touch history, but this action is futile.
-Memory and its various repositories cannot fully write the present into the past; instead, traces of these moments hang in the air - phantasmal yet poignant.
+Memory and its various repositories cannot fully write the present into the past; instead, traces of these moments hang in the air - phantasmal yet visceral.

 "Refuse and corpses show me what I permanently thrust aside in order to live.
 These body fluids, this defilement, this shit are what life withstands, hardly and with difficulty, on the part of death.
 There, I am at the border of my condition as a living being.” - Julia Kristeva, the Powers of Horror: An Essay on Abjection

 I am simultaneously fascinated with and terrified of bodies.
 While they are at the crux of existence, our corporal forms are constantly decaying.
 Bodily refuse - in the form of fingernail clippings, hair, blood, pus, et cetera - jarringly reminds me of my body's fragility.
 In this series of mixed media paintings, I utilize the aforementioned materials alongside items that bear verisimilitude to sinew, organs, and other remnants.
 I harness my own anxiety to examine issues surrounding life, death, and the representation of bodies in art.